zegonix/rust-workshop/README.md

 # Rust Workshop

-Code examples and (non-nullable) pointers to learning resources.
+Code examples and references to learning resources.

 Please suggest improvements for this workshop _continuously_ and _generously_ !
 Here's the [anonymous form][feedback-form].